FreakC-Foundation/FreakC/README.md

 </div>

 ## What is FreakC ?
 FreakC is an esoteric programming language that... has nothing to do with the C programming language.
-This programming language can not do anything useful, it is created to be a joke for fun.
+This programming language's syntax is dirty and funny, but it can actually make many decent programs.

 ## Compiler's usage
 In ./FreakC (or ./FreakC/Source) open cmd and type this command: